-The Public School Facilities element is a County-wide approach undertaken by the Sarasota County School District to address key component in the City's Comprehensive Plan that helps ensure that the City has a variety of housing types and price ranges to meet the demand for current and anticipated future residents.
-Areas of special emphasis include special needs housing, alternative construction housing (mobile homes, manufactured homes, modular homes.
+The Public School Facilities element is a County-wide approach undertaken by the Sarasota County School District to address key component in the City's Comprehensive Plan.
 The Vision, Intent and Strategies contained below are per the previous Comprehensive Plan and will be updated upon final approval and adoption of the District's Long Range Facilities Plan.